 8 – Bath Time

 For those of us, that really don’t want to do much to hide their tree stumps comes this simple idea that uses the top bowl part off an old bird stand.
-Just place the stand onto the stump and it is job done.
+Just place the stand on the stump and it is job done.
 Sure you could try to sand it down to make it flat, but maybe just use some blue-tac!

 7 – Bath Time

 If you really want to live in the woodlands you might need a few bathroom facilities.
+It’s not quite as strange as these toilets, but it is pretty odd.

 6 – Elf’s House